December 16, 2016

 “Jazz crosses all boundaries for the listener.
 And that is why jazz and improvisation and the electricity of this music is so universal and appreciated in so many countries where it didn’t originate.
 It has that organic oneness to it- that it’s happening in the moment and we’re a part of it.”

 There is a special class of musician, the kind that other musicians listen to and are inspired by.
 That’s Ziad Rabie.
-The saxophonist, writer, and composer has a long list of collaborations with some of the most notable names in music.
+The saxophonist, writer, and composer has a long list of collaborations with some notable names in music.
 Since 2010, Rabie has played the first Friday of every month at the Bechtler Museum of Modern Art with his quartet that includes Noel Freidline (or Chad Lawson) on piano, Rick Dior and/or Al Sergel on drums, and Ron Brendle on acoustic bass.
 The collaboration with the Bechtler, called “Jazz at the Bechtler,” is intended to regularly showcase jazz music in a space where it can be truly respected and appreciated by an audience for the artistry that it is.

 On the debut night of the jazz quartet in May of 2010 there were about 60 people in attendance.
 By the third performance they had around 400 in the crowd and the show has been sold out ever since.
 Each month there is a different theme for the performance so every show is a new experience.